stuedntjngec13/LocalRepo/README.md

-#this is mine local repositary
+# This is mine local repositary